-- 1) Autonomous Systems and Robotics (ASR) - 2) Communication and Networks (CN) - 3) Distributed, Dependable and Secure Systems (DDSS) - 4) Multimedia and Signal Processing (MSP) - 5) VLSI, Architecture, and Embedded Systems (VAES) - 6 of the 12 credit hours should be courses covering two (2) of the five (5) CEN areas (CEN areas listed below). - Concentration requirement - o CEN-CS Concentration: 9 credits CSE or CEN and 3 credits EEE or CEN - o CEN-EE Concentration: 9 credits EEE or CEN and 3 credits CSE or CEN
+- 1) Autonomous Systems and Robotics (ASR) - 2) Communication and Networks (CN) - 3) Distributed, Dependable and Secure Systems (DDSS) - 4) Multimedia and Signal Processing (MSP) - 5) VLSI, Architecture, and Embedded Systems (VAES) - 6 of the 12 credit hours should be courses covering two (2) of the five (5) CEN areas (CEN areas listed below). - Concentration requirement - o CEN-CS Concentration: 9 credits CSE or CEN and 3 credits EEE or CEN - \circ $\,$ CEN-EE Concentration: 9 credits EEE or CEN and 3 credits CSE or CEN $\,$

-Elective courses
+Elective courses from an approved list of elective courses, CEN Area Courses, or any 500 level CSE/CEN/EEE course.

-12 credits of electives for Non-Thesis Option and 6 credits of electives plus 6-credit thesis for Thesis Option with electives selected from approved list of elective courses or from CEN Area Courses
+12 credits of electives for Non-Thesis Option

+6 credits of electives plus 6-credit CEN 599 - Thesis for Thesis Option.

-- Up to 12 credits of approved combined courses (5xx/4xx) and 400 level courses can be taken and these count as electives.
+• Up to 12 credits of approved combined courses (5xx/4xx) and 400 level courses can be taken and these count as electives.
 Of these 12 credits, 6 of them are allowed to be CSE 4XX.
-Please refer to the list of approved 5xx/4xx electives that can be found on the handbooks website. - If a 400-level course is combined with a 500-level course, CEN students will be required to enroll in the 500-level course. - Up to 3 credits of Reading & Conference (CEN 590) - All graduate-level CSE, EEE, or CEN courses can be taken as electives

-- Other graduate-level Math, Science, and Engineering courses can count as electives if they are on the approved list of electives.
+Please refer to the list of approved 5xx/4xx electives that can be found on the handbook's website.

+- If a 400-level course is combined with a 500-level course, CEN students will be required to enroll in the 500-level course. - Up to 3 credits of Reading & Conference (CEN 590) - All graduate-level CSE, EEE, or CEN courses can be taken as electives - Other graduate-level Math, Science, and Engineering courses can count as electives if they are on the approved list of electives.
 Please speak to your advisor if you would like to enroll in a course outside of the CSE or EEE departments. - Internship courses do not count toward the degree 30-credit requirement

-Culminating Experience for MS Non-Thesis Students
+Culminating Experience for MS Non-Thesis Students - Comprehensive Examination